shreed27/OpenNova/README.md

 > **"Wake up, Samurai.
 We have a system to automate."**

-**JARVIS** is an aggressively engineered, fully modular AI orchestrator built for the cracked dev.
+**Open-Nova** is an aggressively engineered, fully modular AI orchestrator built for the cracked dev.
 No bloated web wrappers.
 No mandatory subscriptions.
 Just pure, unadulterated Python hooking raw LLM power directly into your OS.

-Inspired by the OG viral agents, JARVIS turns your local rig into a highly autonomous node.
-Whether you are running Llama 3 locally via Ollama, pushing 1000 t/s with Groq, or streaming live multimodal websockets with Gemini, JARVIS controls your machine, reads your files, and executes your will.
+Inspired by the OG viral agents, Nova turns your local rig into a highly autonomous node.
+Whether you are running Llama 3 locally via Ollama, pushing 1000 t/s with Groq, or streaming live multimodal websockets with Gemini, Nova controls your machine, reads your files, and executes your will.

 ## 🔥 WHY IT'S CRACKED